himanshisyadav/genomes/scripts/README.md

 ```

 ## Notes
-- All batch scripts are configured for Midway3 cluster
+- All sbatch scripts are configured for Midway3 cluster
 - Default partition: caslake
 - For large jobs, consider using bigmem